w3f/Grants-Program/applications/BlockAIDS.md

 - **Payment Address:** 0xc450Fb36b509f76657B14B5bEF504AB69F9aC25F (USDT ERC20)
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 2

-> :exclamation: *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ### Overview

 BlockAIDS -  a decentralized electronic ecosystem on the blockchain, that allows millions of people living with HIV and key affected populations (drug users, LGBT, sex workers, etc.) to access their records, medicines, goods and services from any place in the world.